lavanova/CIL_project/README.md

 rm test/*
 rm blend_result/*
 ```
-If it prompt `rm: remove write-protected regular file......`, type `y` to remove that file.
+If it prompt something like `rm: remove write-protected regular file 'filename'?`, type `y` to remove that file.
 Otherwise that file won't get removed.
 Then you can go to train our models.

 ### Train non-neural classical models